CROP: Conservative Reward for Model-based Offline Policy Optimization: Method

 \subsection{Model training with conservative reward estimation}

-The proposed algorithm, \underline{C}onservative \underline{R}eward for model-based \underline{O}ffline \underline{P}olicy optimization (CROP), aims to integrate the conservative evaluation of out-of-distribution (OOD) actions in the process of model training, to avoid additional consideration of avoiding OOD actions and directly utilize existing online RL algorithms in policy optimization.

-The model consists of a transition probability estimator $\hat{T}$ and a reward estimator $\hat{r}$.
-In the model training, the transition probability estimator $\hat{T}$ is updated by maximizing log-probability:

-The reward estimator $\hat{r}$ should minimize the estimation error as well as underestimate actions outside $\mathcal{D}$ as much as possible, which is achieved by the following loss:
+The core idea of CROP is to deliberately underestimate rewards for OOD actions to mitigate distribution shift.
+This is implemented by jointly minimizing both the estimation error and rewards of random actions when updating the reward estimator $\hat{r}$:

-where $\bar{a}$ denotes random actions and hyperparameter $\beta$ controls the underestimation.
-By setting the derivative of Equation~\ref{equation: reward loss} to zero, we obtain the optimal conservative reward estimation $r$:
+$\bar{a}$ denotes random actions, and hyperparameter $\beta$ controls the level of conservatism.
+Intuitively, the former and latter correspond to the correctness and conservatism of reward estimations, respectively.
+OOD actions are almost unaffected by correctness and are more significantly underestimated as in Fig.~\ref{fig: idea}.
+By setting the derivative of Equation~(\ref{equation: reward loss}) to zero, we obtain the optimal conservative reward estimation $r$:

-where $\mu$ is the probability density of a uniform distribution in the action space $\mathcal{A}$, and $\bar{\pi}$ is the behavior policy of $\mathcal{D}$.
-The second term on RHS of Equation~\ref{equation: reward} represents the conservativeness of the reward estimation, which is inversely proportional to the probability of the action appearing in $\mathcal{D}$.
+where $\mu$ is the probability density of the uniform distribution in action space $\mathcal{A}$, and $\bar{\pi}$ is the behavior policy of $\mathcal{D}$.
+The second term on RHS of Equation~(\ref{equation: reward}) represents the conservativeness of the reward estimation and is inversely proportional to the probability of the action appearing in $\mathcal{D}$, indicating that OOD actions are underestimated more strongly.
+Although a similar form of conservative reward has been derived in the context of robust MDPs \cite{Policygradientforrectangular}, our application and motivation are specific to robust RL.
+The proposed method punishes rewards of random actions to underestimate the unknown situations, while robust RL uses adversarial learning to consider the worst case.

+CROP does not modify the update of the state transition estimator and policy.
+The transition probability estimator $\hat{T}$ is updated by maximizing log-probability, which is a classic design in model-based RL:

-By interacting with models that use the conservative reward estimation, online RL algorithms can avoid OOD actions and improve policies safely for offline RL problems, which will be shown in Section~\ref{subsection: theoretical analysis}.
-Therefore, CROP provides a new perspective to connect offline and online RL that offline RL can be regarded as online RL under conservative reward estimation, which helps to apply the appealing development of online RL to offline RL.
+By interacting with models using the conservative reward estimation $\hat{r}$, conventional RL algorithms can avoid OOD actions and improve policies safely in offline settings, which will be analyzed theoretically in Section~\ref{subsection: theoretical analysis}.
+Therefore, CROP provides a new perspective to connect offline and online RL whereby offline RL can be regarded as online RL under conservative reward estimation, which may help to apply the appealing development of online RL to offline RL problems.